Piotrekol/StreamCompanion/docs/docs/development/SC/api.md

 ::: tip
 This endpoint should be used only as a tokens reference.
 Use these via [tokens](#tokens) WebSocket endpoint in actual implementations.
 **Ignoring this will result in unnecessary resource usage**, as live token values are computed only when used.

+If you want to obtain tokens at a lower frequency, you can set multiple `token` query strings to indicate the desired token, like this:

+`/json?token=ar&token=cs&token=od&token=hp`

+This will only obtain four tokens for AR, CS, OD and HP.

+After indicating the required tokens, SC will not serialize all tokens, thereby minimizing resource usage (mainly serialization).
 :::

 ::: details Example output